Pennsylvania College of Dental Surgery

 In 1878 the University of Pennsylvania invited P.C.D.S. to become its dental college.
 Requiring a unanimous vote, this offer was rejected.
 When the University opened its own dental college, some PCDS students and faculty elected to transfer.
 Nevertheless P.C.D.S. continued to operate, entering into an arrangement with Jefferson Medical College that allowed dental students to take classes toward a medical degree.

 PCDS Banjo Club (PCDS Record, <interactive.ancestry.com/>)

-The most famous graduate of PCDS was John Henry “Doc” Holiday (above right), a native of Georgia, who received a DDS degree in 1872.
+The best known graduate of P.C.D.S. was John Henry “Doc” Holiday (above right), a native of Georgia, who received a DDS degree in 1872.

 Bricks and Mortar

 In 1863 increased enrollment caused the school to move to a new location at 10th and Arch Streets.
 With the admission of women, increased enrollment, and a lengthened school term, the school continued to need more space.
 This they found at the 12th and Filbert Street location.
 The new location allowed for the first dissecting room at a dental college.
 It also allowed P.C.D.S. to serve as a dental clinic for working class residents of the area.
 Students and staff performed more than 3,000 dental procedures each year.
 The final move was to the northeast corner of 11th and Clinton streets.
 There P.C.D.S. constructed a three-story brick building with a one hundred foot frontage.
 The ground floor contained offices, two lecture rooms and the museum.
 The second floor contained the main lecture room.
 The third floor contained the dissecting rooms.